Thucer/Java/README.md

-# WileyJava
+# JavaOLD
-Java basics course
+Some basic java exercises